G14nTDo4/Awesome-Pathology-Agents/README.md

 ## Contact

-If you have relevant works regarding pathology agents or agentic computational pathology, we welcome you to contact us (Linghan Cai: cailh@stu.hit.edu.cn; Jingyun Chen: 03chenjingyun@gmail.com) to include them in our repository.
+If you have relevant works regarding pathology agents or agentic computational pathology, we welcome you to contact us (Linghan Cai: cailh@stu.hit.edu.cn; Jingyun Chen: jychen@stu.hit.edu.cn) to include them in our repository.

 ## Star History